JulianHabermann/pong/DESIGN.md

 Additionally, BabylonJS recommends using TypeScript for the game creation process.
 So, I had to create a configuration for it to run properly.

+### Under the hood

+Honestly, I am not 100% confident about all of the processes here.
+Much of the work is already done by the individual components.
+But here is what I understand.
+With a properly formatted app.ts file in the src folder, Webpack creates a javacript bundle using the given requirements (including the developement server, Babylon JS, and HTML cleaning services) that is then readable into the computer directly using a blank HTML file.
+This HTML5 can be viewed directly, or using the developement server which modifies this webpack process.
+Finally, using an express server, we are able to run Webpack using Heroku and then use that snapshot to load an HTML5 page with the game's contents.

 ### The game itself

 I initially tried to create 3D Pong.
 However, the physics engine in Babylon JS is tricky to work with and took too much effort to make especially after I learned that the project had already been done.
 So, I instead included a model to show the engine.